 - The storage of digital files in two separate places

 - The storage of files somewhere other than servers or a hard drive

 - The switch to digital files only after three years have elapsed since receipt issue

 - The approval of a receipt by an internal person responsible for e-archiving

 These country-specific requirements remain subject to change.
-If you have detailed questions about the treatment of digitised receipts in a particular country, you should refer to guidance issued by a government authority.
+If you have detailed questions about the treatment of digitized receipts in a particular country, you should refer to guidance issued by a government authority.

 For starters, you could stick with the filing system you have.
 Maybe it's not such a chore having to copy and store hard copy receipts for every business expense.

 But it's also totally unnecessary!
 Now that so many countries are allowing a switch to digital receipts and invoices, you’ll no doubt want to take advantage of the convenience and efficiency of paperless receipt management.